2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 No other vehicle in the market gives you this many choices for how much sky you want overhead.
 The 2026 Wrangler’s roof configuration is genuinely one of the most important buying decisions in the process — and it affects your day-to-day experience more than almost any other spec.

-- Sky One-Touch Power Top (STJ): Available on Sport, Sahara, Rubicon, and 392.
+• Sky One-Touch® Power Top: Available on Sport, Sahara, Rubicon, and Moab 392.
 A power-operated soft top that opens with the push of a button.
 The most convenient open-air option in the lineup.

-- Sky One-Touch White Power Top (STK): Available on Sahara and Rubicon — the white-top version of the Sky One-Touch, available with specific color combinations.
+• Sky One-Touch® White Power Top: Available on Sahara and Rubicon — the white-top version of the Sky One-Touch®, available with specific color combinations.

-- Dual Top Group (AEN): Includes both a Sunrider soft top and a hard top together — gives you the flexibility to switch between open-air and fully enclosed driving depending on the season.
+• Dual Top Group: Includes both a Sunrider® soft top and a hard top together — gives you the flexibility to switch between open-air and fully enclosed driving depending on the season.

-For Minnesota buyers, the Dual Top Group deserves serious consideration — you can run the hard top through winter and swap to the soft top when the weather cooperates.
-For a complete top-by-top comparison including pricing and availability by trim, see our 2026 Jeep Wrangler Top Options guide.
+For Minnesota buyers, the Dual Top Group deserves serious consideration — you can run the hard top from November through April and swap to the soft top when the weather cooperates.
+For a complete top-by-top comparison with availability by trim, see our 2026 Jeep Wrangler Top Options guide.

 Which equipment groups are worth adding to the 2026 Wrangler?

-The Wrangler uses a group/package system to let you build up any trim with the features that matter most to you.
-Here are the ones that have the most impact for everyday buyers:
+The Wrangler uses an equipment-group system to let you build up any trim with the features that matter most to you.
+Here are the ones that have the most impact for everyday buyers in central Minnesota:

-Convenience Group (AJK): Available on Sport, Sport S, Willys, and Rubicon.
-Adds automatic temperature control, heated front seats, heated steering wheel, remote start (with 8-speed auto), a 7-inch TFT color cluster, passive entry, air filtering, and universal garage door opener.
+Convenience Group: Available across most non-flagship trims.
+Adds automatic temperature control, heated front seats, heated steering wheel, remote start (with 8-speed automatic), a TFT color cluster, passive entry, air filtering, and universal garage door opener.
 For Minnesota buyers, this group pays for itself in the first winter — heated seats and remote start are genuinely useful here.

-Safety Group (AJ1): Available on Sport, Sport S, Willys, Sahara, and Rubicon.
-Adds auto high-beam headlamps, Blind Spot and Cross Path Detection, LED taillamps, and ParkSense rear park assist.
+Safety Group: Available across most trims.
+Adds auto high-beam headlamps, Blind Spot and Cross Path Detection, LED taillamps, and ParkSense® rear park assist.
 Well worth adding for everyday driving safety.

-Technology Group (AJY): Available on Sport, Sahara, Rubicon, and Sport RHD.
-Upgrades the standard display to the Uconnect 5 NAV with 12.3-inch touchscreen, adds Alpine premium audio, Apple CarPlay, Android Auto, GPS navigation, integrated off-road camera, SiriusXM with 360L, and 4G LTE Wi-Fi.
-This group transforms the Wrangler's tech experience significantly.
+Technology Group: Available across most trims.
+Upgrades the standard display to the Uconnect® 5 NAV with 12.3-inch touchscreen, adds Alpine® premium audio, integrated off-road camera, SiriusXM® with 360L, and 4G LTE Wi-Fi.
+This group transforms the Wrangler’s tech experience significantly.

-Sahara Popular Equipment Group (AYY): The single best value package on the Sahara — bundles the Technology Group and Safety Group content together with McKinley trimmed seats, power-adjust driver and passenger seats, side steps, and more at a lower combined price than buying each group separately.
+Sahara Popular Equipment Group: The single best value package on the Sahara — bundles the Technology Group and Safety Group content together with McKinley trimmed seats, power-adjust driver and passenger seats, side steps, and more at a lower combined value than buying each group separately.

 How capable is the 2026 Wrangler off-road?

-The Willys is the off-road value option — it adds a 4.10 rear axle ratio, e-locker rear axle, rock protection sill rails, Dana M210 Wide front axle, Dana M220 Wide rear axle, and off-road plus mode over the base Sport at a significantly lower price than the Rubicon.
+The Willys is the off-road value option — it adds an off-road-oriented rear axle ratio, electronic locker rear axle, rock protection sill rails, wide-track Dana axles, and off-road plus mode over the base Sport.

 For Minnesota buyers who spend time on gravel roads, muddy trails, or wooded two-tracks across McLeod County and surrounding areas, even the base Sport delivers meaningful capability.
-But if you are regularly going somewhere that requires real articulation and traction control, the Rubicon is worth the investment.
-For the full off-road breakdown including the Xtreme 35 Tire Package and 392 capability, see our 2026 Jeep Wrangler Off-Road Capability guide.
+But if you are regularly going somewhere that requires real articulation and traction control, the Rubicon is the smarter long-term choice.
+For the full off-road breakdown including the Xtreme 35 Tire Package and Moab 392 capability, see our 2026 Jeep Wrangler Off-Road Capability guide.

 What technology does the 2026 Wrangler have?

-The Technology Group (AJY) upgrades the base display to the Uconnect 5 NAV system with full GPS navigation, Alpine premium audio, and an integrated off-road camera that gives you a front-facing view of the terrain below — genuinely useful on rocky or uneven trails.
-The Rubicon X comes with the full technology suite standard, including the NAV system, Alpine audio, off-road camera, and Nappa leather seats.
+The Technology Group upgrades the base display to the Uconnect® 5 NAV system with full GPS navigation, Alpine® premium audio, and an integrated off-road camera that gives you a front-facing view of the terrain below — genuinely useful on rocky or uneven trails.
+The Rubicon X comes with the full technology suite standard, including the NAV system, Alpine® audio, off-road camera, and Nappa leather seats.

-For the full technology and safety breakdown including every available group and what each adds, see our 2026 Jeep Wrangler Technology and Safety guide.
+For the full technology and safety breakdown including every available group and what each adds, see our 2026 Jeep Wrangler Technology & Safety guide.

 Is the 2026 Jeep Wrangler a good fit for Minnesota drivers?